drumjoss/resume-tailoring/career_log/career-log.md

 ### Embedded Development
 - Developed **HDMI**/**SDI** interfaces on a **Xilinx Kintex-7** FPGA in **VHDL** and **Verilog**, using the least amount of resource.
 Few solutions were proposed, varying on specific resources: LUT, PLL, Transceiver, ...
 Two IDEs were used for synthesis: Vivado Design Suite and Xilinx Platform Studio.
 - Wrote corresponding drivers in C on a Microblaze softcore processor.
-- Integrated the solution into a **Zynq-7000** platform running embedded Linux.
+- Integrated the solution into an embedded Linux **Zynq-7000** platform.
 - Creation of an **I²C** EDID memory emulation as certain video sources require valid EDID to send a signal.
   [tags: fpga, xilinx, microblaze, zynq, embedded-system, embedded-software, embedded-linux, video, drivers]